In our home town of Madison, Wisconsin we have some great programs going:

 Goodman Community Center

-The Sewing Machine Project and East Side Friends of the Dharma have partnered to offer mending services at the Goodman Community Center on Madison’s East Side.
+The Sewing Machine Project offers free mending services at the Goodman Community Center on Madison’s East Side.
 On the first, third and fifth (if there is one!)
 Wednesdays of each month two sewers set up a little table in the Goodman Center lobby during Food Pantry hours (6-8pm).
 People are welcome to bring their mending and we’ll do as much as we can get done in those 2 hours.
 So far we’ve sewn on buttons, hemmed pants, repaired tears, even tried to repair a ping pong net (for the Center).

 Madison Central Library

-The Sewing Machine Project is at Central on the first, third and fifth Thursday each month from 10am-noon.
+The Sewing Machine Project is at the Central Library on the first, third and fifth Thursday each month from 10am-noon.
+Beginning in November, we will be there every Thursday.
 Volunteers, along with a sewing partner, use provided sewing machines & supplies to repair items for drop-in customers on the spot.
 NO SPECIAL SEWING SKILLS NEEDED!

 Monona Public Library